ajfisher/datatium/slides.md

 And this is the thing that we as an industry have missed and it's already hurting and will hurt even more.
 Take a look at this.
-This is some aggregated data I pulled together which looks at conversion rates by device class.
-Mobile underperforms consistently on every single client.
+This is some aggregated data I pulled together which looks at normalised conversion rates by device class.

+You can see how poorly mobile performs, only about 2/3 as well as desktop and tablet isn't much better.
 Even the best in mobile only just approach what would be considered "below" average on desktop.

 I've seen data from adobe that looked at every analytics client they have and their numbers are the same (and what spurred me to look at ours).
-Mobile traffic is going up yet ability to turn them into actual outcomes is poor.
+Mobile traffic is going up yet ability to turn that traffic into actual outcomes is poor.

+Yes, you might have upped your conversion by 5 times from what it was on mobile but when the majority of your traffic comes from mobile and it's performing worse questions are going to be asked and I can tell you CEOs and CMOs memories are short.

 ---